TheRenegadeCoder/sample-programs-website/projects/longest-word/index.md

 | Sample Input: Many Words  | "May the force be with you"     | 5                                |
 | Sample Input: Single Word | "Floccinaucinihilipilification" | 29                               |

+As always, these tests will be run against any code submitted to the repo via [Glotter][glotter-github].

 ## Articles

 {% include article_list.md collection=site.categories.longest-word %}